bunkerity/bunkerweb/docs/integrations.md

       storage: 5Gi
 ```

+### Ingress resources

 Once the BunkerWeb Kubernetes stack is successfully set up and operational (refer to the autoconf logs for detailed information), you can proceed with deploying web applications within the cluster and declaring your Ingress resource.

 It is important to note that the BunkerWeb settings need to be specified as annotations for the Ingress resource.
-For the domain part, please use the special value "**bunkerweb.io**".
+For the domain part, please use the special value **`bunkerweb.io`**.
 By including the appropriate annotations, you can configure BunkerWeb accordingly for the Ingress resource.

 ```yaml
 apiVersion: networking.k8s.io/v1